5 Best Centerpin Reels Of 2023

 Bearings Versus Bushings

-Bushings are not as smooth as bearings and although some anglers on some talk forums rant and rave about Centerpin reels with bushings I do not recommend them.
-Honestly, Centerpin reels SUCK in slower water!
-At least the ones that I have used did.
+Bushings are not as smooth as bearings, they don’t spin as easily, and although some anglers on some talk forums recommend Centerpin reels with bushings, I do not recommend them, especially in slower rivers.

-The idea is that bushings are great in bigger fast water because it helps slow the spool and the line down, which then helps control the float speed which is very important but with practice, you can easily and should do this with your fingers on a bearing reel.
+The idea and the reason some anglers recommend bushing reels is that they think bushings are better in bigger fast water because bushing help slow the spool and the line down, which then helps control the float speed, which is very important.

 Centerpin Reel Sizes